-Note: When the size of the extent pool remains fixed or is only increased, the usable capacity remains greater than or equal to the used capacity.
-However, a reduction in the size of the extent pool can cause the usable capacity to become less than the used capacity in some cases.
+Note: When the size of the extent pool remains fixed or is only increased, the allocatable physical capacity remains greater than or equal to the allocated physical capacity.
+However, a reduction in the size of the extent pool can cause the allocatable physical capacity to become less than the allocated physical capacity in some cases.